vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

   were previously not included have started getting included.

 ### Extrapolating the number and timeline of confirmed positive cases for people already tested

+*Original version written 2020-03-29, possibly edited for clarity later but with no substantive model changes.*

 Let's go back to our simple model: